 But Will You Like Staying in a Grand or Grande Dame Hotel?

 Now, whether or not you like the grand hotel experience is a matter of personal taste.
-My feeling is this: on a luxury traveler's first visit to a city, it's a good idea to stay in the most important, most famous hotel in town -- the grand or grande dame hotel.
+There is the argument, that on a luxury traveler's first visit to a city, it's a good idea to stay in the most important, most famous hotel in town—the grand or grande dame hotel.

-You may find yourself captivated by the famous hotel's mythology and aura, and find yourself retelling the hotel's legends (like the daily parade of The Peabody Ducks at The Peabody Memphis, shown).
+Stay and decide: are grand hotels for you?
+Perhaps you will find yourself captivated by a famous hotel's mythology and aura, and find yourself retelling the hotel's legends (like the daily parade of The Peabody Ducks at The Peabody Memphis, shown).